“Improving your speaking is like training for sports.” Last year, one of my clients made this very wise observation.

 Get Started with a Daily Practice

-Right now, I’m focused on helping people create a daily accent reduction practice.
+Right now, I’m focused on helping people create a daily practice.

-It can be hard to get in the routine of working on your accent if you’re not sure where to start.
+It can be hard to get in the routine of working on your voice and your accent if you’re not sure where to start.

 That’s why I’ve created three free email courses to help you get started:

-- If you’re ready to work on your word and sentence stress, consider joining Stress Simplified.
+- If you’re ready to work on your stress and thought groups, consider joining Stress Simplified.

 - If you want to focus on how to use your pitch, change your tone of voice, and improve how you communicate through intonation, the Intonation Clinic is a great place to start.

 I don’t want you to believe me when I say that stress and intonation matter.